-Last Updated on May 15, 2022
+Last Updated on July 4, 2023

 Why your Australian Shepherd Puppy is biting

-It is very important for you to understand, especially when it comes to as they were originally bred as work dogs to herd sheep, to be more precise.
-If your Australian Shepherd puppies are bred as working dogs then they will display the strong herding instinct behaviour between the ages of four to six months.
-At this time you will find your Australian Shepherd puppies chasing after other pets or peoples as they perceive need to be herded back into place.
+To be more precise, it is essential to understand, primarily, as they were initially bred as work dogs to herd sheep.
+If your Australian Shepherd puppies are bred as working dogs, they will display assertive herding instinct behaviour between the ages of four and six months.
+At this time, you will find your Australian Shepherd puppies chasing after other pets or people as they perceive the need to be herded back into place.

 How do I know if my Australian Shepherd Puppies has a biting problem?